 “The calls would always drop or the person on the other end wouldn’t be able to hear us. … The connectivity was a big issue.” – Review from Capterra

-5. Ringblaze: The best alternative with basic business phone features
+5. Ringblaze: Best alternative with basic business phone features

 Pros

-- Unlimited local calling to the US & Canada
+- Unlimited local calling to the US and Canada

 Cons